TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/6. Spike_Module/Spike_Analysis/Functions/README.txt

 % 11.
 TimeWindowSpiketriggredLFPEditField: text field of app containing userinput as char in
 % the field TimeWindowSpiketriggredLFPEditField.Value, like '-0.005,0.2' --
 % corrected if format was wrong
+% 12.
+WaveformChannel: if order of waveforms changed or waveforms deleted,
+% this has to be capture in the channel for each waveform too.
+Unchanged,
+% channel info comes from Data.Spikes.SpikePositions.
+Not necessary yet but
+% usefull to have ready.

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.